bradchristie/taminations-flutter/assets/ms/thar.md

 from Left Hand Waves to call Turn Partner Left to An Allemande Thar.

-"Allemande Left to an Allemande Thar" has a specific meaning described below (#32.b).
+"Allemande Left to an Allemande Thar" has a specific meaning described below.
 It does not mean to Left Arm Turn with corner and continue to a Thar.
 For that action "Allemande Left, Hang On To Corner, Women Wheel In To An Allemande Thar" could be used.